+Opt1.
 The selected beam is reported by an event-triggered UE beam reporting via, e.g. UCI, MAC CE, PRACH, UL CG, or CBRA/CFRA

-The selected beam is reported by a legacy UE beam report (NW-initialized)
+Opt2.
+The selected beam is reported by a legacy UE beam report (NW-configured)

+FFS on NW-indication of a beam group in which the UE is allowed to do the beam selection, e.g., the NW-indication via MAC-CE

 UE-initiated beam activation based on beam reporting

+The reported beam(s) are activated as active TCI/spatial relation RS(s) automatically w/o NW activation command after receiving gNB response signaling

+FFS: The reported beam is applied directly if the number of supported activated beam by the UE is one and/or after receiving gNB response signaling

 UE-initiated UL-only beam selection